moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

 ```

 <aside class="callout">
 🗣️ Make a note of the name of the created `Instance Secret`, as it will be required in the secrets attribute section of the Lens manifest file.
-This name is essential for ensuring proper configuration and access within your Lens environment.
+This name is essential for ensuring proper configuration and access within your Lens model.
 </aside>

 ### **Step 3: Create a Lens Resource manifest file**